Techmonkeys-se/deploy-k8s/README.md

 # Ansible Roles to deploy Kubernetes on Redhat Linux 8

+<b>!!
+Running the playbook deploy-k8s.yml will reset cluster before initiation of a new !!</b>

 Collection of Ansible roles to setup servers and deploy a multi-master Kubernetes.
 Using containerd.io

 - Deployment of masters & workers.